Overview

 Representative Matters

-- Representing horizontal developer and its affiliates in litigation over property rights related to the construction of data centers.
+- Represented horizontal developer and its affiliates in litigation over property rights related to the construction of data centers and secured a judgment for the developer.

 - Filed pro bono amicus brief on behalf of religious organizations in a First Amendment case in the Eleventh Circuit.